inivekin/abosa/abosa.typ

 to vast periphery skyline
 with quaking shift of sands in sift to ebb this heavy head of mine.
-But edged where grains can fall both ways, atop a point langrangian,
+At edge where grains can fall both ways, atop a point langrangian,
 I'm safe as last man of blank bays, but subject to blare gaussian.